 Once you arrive at the Statue of Liberty, you’ll have amazing views of New York and Manhattan.
 Take a walk around the island to explore all the different viewpoints.
 Liberty Island lets you see views of Jersey, Brooklyn, and the Manhattan Skyline.
-Ellis Island is another excellent view of New York and it includes views of Liberty Island with lady liberty herself.
+Ellis Island is another excellent NYC view and it includes views of Liberty Island with lady liberty herself.
 Check out our complete guide to Tips for Visiting The Statue of Liberty and Ellis Island.

 5. Staten Island Ferry

 If you aren’t planning on going to the Statue of Liberty, take a ride on the Staten Island Ferry instead.
-Hop on the ferry for views of The Manhattan Skyline, Lower Manhattan, and the Statue of Liberty.
+Hop on the ferry for views of NYC, Lower Manhattan, and the Statue of Liberty.
 The ferry runs 24 hours a day so you can get those city lights shots that you’ve always wanted.
 The great thing is, the Staten Island ferry is free!
 The ferry runs between St. George and Whitehall every 25 minutes.

 Book this 90 Minute Cruise of New York City – Take this cruise to see the iconic sites of midtown and lower Manhattan on a Semi-Circle Cruise.
 Sail down the Hudson, cruising around the Battery, and up the East River with views of the Statue of Liberty.
 You’ll pass under the Brooklyn, Manhattan, and Williamsburg Bridges to the United Nations.